berkeley-deep-learning/cs294-131-f17/speakers.md

 Ross Girshick is a research scientist at Facebook AI Research (FAIR), working on computer vision and machine learning.
 He received a PhD in computer science from the University of Chicago under the supervision of Pedro Felzenszwalb in 2012.
 Prior to joining FAIR, he completed a postdoc at the University of California, Berkeley, where he was advised by Jitendra Malik and Trevor Darrell, and he was a researcher at Microsoft Research, Redmond.
 His interests include instance-level object understanding and visual reasoning challenges that combine natural language processing with computer vision.
 He received the 2017 PAMI Young Researcher Award and is well-known for developing the R-CNN (Region-based Convolution Neural Network) approach to object detection.

+## Igor Mordatch: Emergence of Grounded Compositional Language in Multi-Agent Populations

+### Abstract

+By capturing statistical patterns in large corpora, machine learning has enabled significant advances in natural language processing, including in machine translation, question answering, and sentiment analysis.
+However, for agents to intelligently interact with humans, simply capturing the statistical patterns is insufficient.
+In this paper we investigate if, and how, grounded compositional language can emerge as a means to achieve goals in multi-agent populations.
+Towards this end, we propose a multi-agent learning environment and learning methods that bring about emergence of a basic compositional language.
+This language is represented as streams of abstract discrete symbols uttered by agents over time, but nonetheless has a coherent structure that possesses a defined vocabulary and syntax.
+We also observe emergence of non-verbal communication such as pointing and guiding when language communication is unavailable.

+### Bio

+Igor Mordatch is a research scientist at OpenAI and faculty at Carnegie Mellon University Robotics Institute.
+Previously he was a post-doctoral fellow working with professor Pieter Abbeel at University of California, Berkeley and received his PhD at University of Washington and undergraduate degree in University of Toronto.
+He worked as a visiting researcher at Stanford University and Pixar Research.
+His research interests lie in the development and use of optimal control and reinforcement learning techniques for robotics.

 ## Percy Liang: Fighting Black Boxes, Adversaries, and Bugs in Deep Learning